ParentJA/taxi/README.md

 }
 ```

-Running the `migrate` management command will install the authentication tables we need.
+We need to run the `migrate` management command to set up our database and install the DRF authentication tables.

 ```bash
 $ python manage.py migrate
 ```

+During the course of this tutorial, we are going to be following test-driven development (TDD) to confirm that our code works.
+In the next part of the tutorial, we will be adding a user interface so that we can play with the app as an actual user.

+Let's start by creating a new user account via an API.
+A user should be able to download our app and immediately sign up for a new account by providing the bare minimum of information--a username and a password.
+The distinction between `password1` and `password2` correlates to a user entering her password and then confirming it.
+Eventually, our app will present the user with a form with username and password fields and a submit button.

-Now, we can test our first bit of authentication functionality--signing up a new user.
-Note that we are only testing the happy paths.
+Note that throughout this tutorial, we will only be testing the happy paths.
 Adding tests for error handling is a separate exercise left to the reader.

 **trip/tests.py**